 The fifth line, yin, shows the humility of truly great people, and the support of all those around them.
 They are worthy leaders.

 The sixth line, yang, shows a person who derives strength from a higher power.
-This situation brings good fortune in every situation.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.